develop¶

 - `subagent_type` field does NOT exist in Pi.
 Skip `CURRENT_AGENT_TYPE` propagation entirely.

-- `forge_project_init` is NOT available.
+- Project initialization is handled by `develop` directly.
 Use `subagent` with `planner` or `delegate` agent for design synthesis.

 - `spawn_session` is NOT available.